hugo-syn/octoscan-action/README.md

 </h1>

 <p align="center">
-   A GitHub Action that performs a security scan of your GitHub action.
+   A GitHub Action that performs a security scan of your GitHub actions.
 </p>

 <p align="center">